MatteoWickiBande/mwb-layout/README.md

 setxkbmap mwb
 ```

-#Install console keymap
+## Installing the console keymap

-Note, that the location of the console keymaps differ between distributions.
+Note, that the location of the console keymaps differs between distributions.

-On Gentoo:
+* On Gentoo:
 ```
 cp mwb.map /usr/share/keymaps/i386/dvorak/
 ```
-On Arch/Parabola:
+* On Arch/Parabola:
 ```
 cp mwb.map /usr/share/kbd/keymaps/i386/dvorak/
 ```
-To load the keymap temporarily in your tty:
+### To load the keymap temporarily in your tty:
 ```
 loadkeys mwb
 ```
-Permanently set using systemd-localed:
+### Permanently set using systemd-localed:
 ```
 localectl set-keymap mwb
 ```
 On other init systems it differs aswell.

 On OpenRC you can edit the file /etc/conf.d/keymaps and set
 ```
 keymap="mwb"
 ```
-#Change the behaviour of CapsLock
+## Change the behaviour of CapsLock

 The layout does not change the behaviour of the Capslock key.
 However, it is advised that the user does that, since this key is, compared to Esc and Ctrl, easy to access but usually not used as often.

 One recommendation is to use xcape so CapsLock can be used as Esc and Ctrl simultaneously:
 ```
 setxkbmap -option 'caps:ctrl_modifier'